Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

 - Refugees and Immigrants belonging to any of the groups named above.

-Under the 2501 Program definition of “socially disadvantaged,” women as an individual group are not considered a socially disadvantaged group unless they fall into one of the groups identified above.
+Under the 2501 Program definition of “socially disadvantaged,” women as an individual group are not considered an underserved group unless they fall into one of the groups identified above.

-Organizations may either work with or have worked with socially disadvantaged or veteran groups for at least 3 years.
+Organizations may either work with or have worked with underserved or veteran groups for at least 3 years.
 Applications do not need to address both groups in order to receive 2501 grant funding.

 Q. What is the definition of veterans?